Motor-driven pin-wheel cipher machine with keyboard

 it is still in excellent condition.

-It is shown here with the top cover removed.
+It is shown here without the top cover.

-When not in use, the BC-543 would usually be stored inside a protective case,
+When not in use, the BC-543 was commonly stored inside a

-inside, protecting the machine during transport.
-The lid of the case has a
+transport.
+The lid of this case has a

-Unfortunately, the maintenance tools are missing from the machine shown here.
+Unfortunately, the maintenance tools and spares are missing from the machine

 Each machine comes with two different keys: one for the operator that can only